 Noteworthy is the positive side effect of less hull resistance, leading to significant fuel reductions.
-This is a benefit to the owner, and the natural environment too, considering the reductions in CO2, NOx, SOx and PM emissions.
+This is a benefit to the owner, and the natural environment, considering the reductions in CO2, NOx, SOx and PM emissions.

 According to Albatros Expeditions, the expedition cruise vessel, Ocean Victory, will consume up to 60% lower energy consumption than the sailing fleet, thus, the industry's lowest greenhouse gas (GHG) emissions per passenger.
 The vessel's unique features create the environmental performance: Tier III compliant engines that limit the emission of nitrous oxides, the fuel is marine gas oil, which emits less CO2 per ton burned compared to heavier bunker fuel, and the X-BOW design.

 The 'Endurance' commenced her first Antarctica cruises in late 2021, and Leif Skog has now captained several Antarctica trips.
-His expectations prior to delivery were sky-high.
+His expectations before delivery were sky-high.

 The hull is outstanding.
 I am extremely satisfied with the hull performance in icy waters, it is actually better than I expected.
 The hull is very strong and suitable for the task.
 It is folding the ice down and is extremely silent when doing so, which I have not experienced with any hull before,